-The Latino Coalition will conduct a financial monitoring review and program review of all grant awards at least quarterly.
+The Latino Coalition will conduct a financial monitoring review and program review of all sub-grant awards at least quarterly.
 They may be more frequent based on performance issues or concerns.
-Grantees agree that all records related to the Latino Coalition grants will be available for monitoring.
+Sub-grantees agree that all records related to the Latino Coalition sub-grants will be available for monitoring.

-• Program Audits may be conducted within 3 months after the close of the grant fiscal year.
-Grantees will submit their audit reports to the Latino Coalition within 30 days of issuance by their auditors.
+Program Audits may be conducted within 3 months after the close of the sub-grant year.
+Sub grantees will submit their audit reports to the Latino Coalition within 30 days of issuance by their auditors.